sanskritigupta312-jpg/Typing-Test/README.md

 This is a simple Typing Test website.

-it is made by HTML, CSS, JAVASCRIPT.
+It is made by HTML, CSS, JAVASCRIPT.

 ## Features
 - Responsive design